tirithcz/couple_non_sit_animator/README.md

     1.  animate winner (owner/target)
     - animate looser (owner/target)
     - wait 5 secs
-    - stop winner animation
+    - stop animation of winner
-    - stop loser  animation
+    - stop animation of loser

-**Problems:**
+### Problems

   - start same animation for:
      - owner of object (wear this object)
      - avatar who not wear hud or sit with owner on same object
-  - start animation for both in same moment
+  - start animation for both (owner/target) in same moment
-  - stop animation after some defined time
+  - stop animations in same moment after some defined time

 **understand to:**